 Texas State laws regulate fire safety in residential and commercial buildings.
 Smoke detectors should be installed in every building.
 Landlords and property owners are responsible for ensuring that the building’s smoke detectors and alarms are fully operational.
 It is directed that a smoke detector be installed on every floor of a building, as well as one in each room and outside of every room in the hallway.
 Smoke detectors must be well-kept and maintained, and receive regular testing.

 Landlords of commercial buildings, apartment complexes, hotels, and school dormitories are required by law to have fire extinguishers.
 These fire extinguishers must be easily accessible in case of an emergency.
 It is also federally mandated that they are inspected by a fire protection equipment company every year and a thorough inspection every six years.
-These laws were set in place to protect citizens and help reduce the number of injuries and deaths caused by a fire.
+These premises liability laws were set in place to protect citizens and help reduce the number of injuries and deaths caused by a fire.

 Most first-degree burns can be treated at home with cold compresses, aloe vera, antibiotic ointment, and over the counter pain medicine.
 More severe burns, such as second and third-degree burns will need to be handled by a doctor or healthcare professional.
 Never allow a burn to go untreated, as doing so may lead to more damage to the affected area.

-Gaining Compensation for a Fire and Burn Injury
+Can I Get Compensation for a Fire and Burn Injury?

 If you were injured due to a property owner’s negligence or on someone else’s residential property, you may be eligible for monetary compensation.
 The personal injury attorneys at Branch & Dhillon, P.C. are dedicated to ensuring that you gain the compensation you deserve.
 Our law firm is a no-win, no-fee organization, taking away the risk of pursuing monetary compensation for your medical expenses and damages.
 Contact Branch & Dhillon, P.C. for a free consultation and to join with a team who will fight for you.